 The May 4, 2024 cruise on the Disney Magic departs from San Juan, Puerto Rico.
 On this 5 Night Eastern Caribbean (San Juan To Ft.
-Lauderdale) sailing, the ship will visit a total of 5 different cruise port destinations, including its departure port.
+Lauderdale) sailing, the ship will visit a total of 5 cruise port destinations, including its departure port.
 The Disney Magic sets sail on Saturday, May 4th and returns on Thursday, May 9th.

 Use the buttons below to toggle between cabin types.